cesarwillymc/AddFast/README.md

 ### You can help me improve by giving me advice on my [LinkedIn!](https://www.linkedin.com/in/cesarwillymc/)

+### The next version will be cross-platform kotlin for android and ios
 ![N|Solid](https://i.blogs.es/df41c1/kotlin_800x320/450_1000.png)

 ## Application mobile with theme dark and light